CallMeTom1/CallMeTom1/README.md

 # Hey, I'm Thomas Baar ✌️

 ## About Me
-I am a computer science student 👨‍💻 currently learning and developing my skills.
-I strive to learn 📚 as much as I can and get hands-on experience with various technologies.
+I am currently pursuing a Bachelor's degree in Computer Science, learning and developing my skills.👨‍💻 I strive to learn 📚 as much as I can and get hands-on experience with various technologies.
 I am very curious and love exploring new fields. 🚀

 ## Currently Working On
 I'm currently working on **Euro-Sky-Star** ✈️, a school web project with a microservice architecture 🛠️ .
 This project uses gRPC for communication, Kafka for handling messages, and an API gateway with REST HTTP.